th-zsolt/takeMeHome/README.md

-TakeMeHome is a dog shelter webapplication, made with React.
+TakeMeHome is a dog shelter web application, made with React.